Jubricosa Arts Academy’s curtain will rise for summer theater program

-FOX CITIES, Wis. ( WFRV ) – For thirty two years, Jim Hart and his wife Pamela have taught summer theater classes to youth in the Fox Cities but nothing could have prepared them for what lie in store this year.
+FOX CITIES, Wis.
+(WFRV) – For thirty-two years, Jim Hart and his wife Pamela have taught summer theater classes to youth in the Fox Cities but nothing could have prepared them for what lies in store this year.

 Named after their four children, the “Jubricosa” program was put on hold while the world dealt with a pandemic.